vemarun/rust-mashup/README.md

 ### Rust Mashup

-A experiment with webassembly and using various languages along with rust.
+An experiment with webassembly and using various languages along with rust.